-Whose Knowledge? supports the cooperation and collaboration of artists, activists, academics, researchers, technologists, libraries, museums, archives, and other interested individuals and institutions around the world to:

-- recognise the importance of these digital sources

-- commit to sharing them with the world under freely accessible licenses or public domain where possible.

-```

-```text

 Whose Knowledge? collaborates with marginalized community organizers, artists, activists, academics, researchers, technologists, libraries, archives, museums, and others around the world to:

 - recognise the importance of centering marginalised communities’ knowledge on the internet

 - commit to sharing knowledge under freely accessible licenses or public domain where possible.